 - Excess fat also creates a pro-inflammatory environment in the body that can contribute to the growth of cancer.

-Alcohol: Risk for colorectal cancer increases as alcohol intake increases.
+Risk for colorectal cancer increases as alcohol intake increases, starting at about 2 or more drinks per day.

-- The body coverts alcohol into acetylaldehyde, a potent carcinogen.
+- The body converts alcohol into acetaldehyde, a potent carcinogen.

 - Alcohol may act as a solvent, making it easier for carcinogens to penetrate the cells lining the colon.